MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image060.png)

-Great job, you have helped Amber create a linked chat to collaborate with Allen Contoso to discuss the EPA 2022 - eGRID in preparation for 2022 reporting needs.
+Great job, you have helped Amber create a linked chat to collaborate with a colleague to discuss the EPA 2022 - eGRID in preparation for 2022 reporting needs.

 **Congratulations!** Reed and Amber can now use the scorecard and its information in the new linked chat you set up with one of their colleagues to discuss changes to a factor library, continuing Ambers great work to record, report, and reduce carbon emissions across Wide World Importers and the entirety of Contoso corp.
 Linked chats can be used to help teams and organizations collaborate and improve efficiency by having the record context directly in the chat.
 You can configure many entities to have linked chats, as well as utilize custom system views to tailor the displayed fields to an organization’s needs.